-The halo effect can be harmful as it can make you judge people incorrectly.
-The following short examples of the halo effect will help you to understand it better.
+The following example of the halo effect will help you to understand it better.

-Imagine that you have unfortunately injured one of your knees after tripping on something and that you will need to have surgery in a few weeks to repair the damage.
-You find that your local hospital has two surgeons who can repair your knee and of course, you want to choose the best one.
-To decide as to which one of the two surgeons you want to operate on your knee, you make appointments to meet each of them.
+Imagine that you unfortunately injured one of your knees after tripping on something and you needed to have surgery in a few weeks to repair the damage.
+You find out that your local hospital has two surgeons who can repair your knee and of course, you want to choose the best one.
+To decide which of the two surgeons you want to operate on your knee, you make appointments to meet each of them.

 The first surgeon you meet is wearing a very nice suit and has put on a perfectly matched tie.
 His hair is perfectly combed and in general, he looks great.
-You have a bit of a discussion with him and then go to see the other surgeon.
+You have a discussion with him and then go to see the other surgeon.

 The other surgeon looks very different from the first one.
 His suit is shabby and a bit worn out.
 His tie does not match the suit and his hair is a bit messy as well.
 Essentially he does not look as great as the first surgeon.